valtimo-platform/valtimo-documentation/using-valtimo/document/assigning-a-user.md

 ![Assign user in process](img/assign-user-in-process.png)

 ## Seeing the currently assigned users
-When a user has been assigned using the claim button or a process there are multiple ways this is presented.
+When a user has been assigned using the claim button or a process, there are multiple ways this is presented.
 It is shown on the case detail page just below the title of the page.
 Here it will show a label `Assigned to <user name>`.

 ![Assigning label on case detail page](img/assignee-label.png)